-Hair loss as a result of medications is often temporary, meaning normal hair growth will resume when people stop taking the drug.
+Taking certain drugs can act as a trigger for hair loss.
+When this occurs, it is often known as drug-induced hair loss.
+Hair loss as a result of medications is often temporary.
+This means typically, normal hair growth will resume when people stop taking the drug.
 In rare cases, however, people can experience permanent hair loss.

-Hair loss from medication usually ceases once people stop taking the medication.
-However, it is vital to speak to a doctor before stopping a drug, even if it is causing hair loss.
+In most cases, drug-induced hair loss is a self-limited condition.
+This means that hair loss from medication usually ceases once people stop taking the medication.
+However, it is vital to consult a doctor before stopping a drug, even if it is causing hair loss.

-People may be able to help reverse hair loss using home remedies and natural solutions.
+If stopping or switching medication is not an option, people may be able to slow the rate or hair loss or help reverse hair loss using home remedies and natural solutions.

 Diet and supplements

 Evidence notes that vitamin and mineral supplementation can help to improve symptoms of hair loss.
 This is because vitamins and mineral are important for normal cell growth and function.
 As such, low levels may contribute to hair loss.

 People can get a blood test to check for deficiencies that can contribute to hair loss,